huangli712/ACTest/docs/src/man/param.md

 *Definition:*

 > Specify whether the spectral function is positive definite or not.
-If \texttt{offdiag} is true, it implies that the spectral function is not positive definite and the ACTest toolkit will generate off-diagonal Green's function.
+If **offdiag** is true, it implies that the spectral function is not positive definite and the ACTest toolkit will generate off-diagonal Green's function.

 *Type:*

-> String.
+> Bool.

 *Examples:*

+> offdiag = true

 *Comment:*

 > This parameter is mandatory.

 ### lpeak